jundalisay/sp/content/en/research/marco-polo/travels/volume-1/book-1/chapter-59.md

 <!-- Mr. Ney Elias favours me with a curious but tantalising communication on this subject: “An old man called on me at Kwei-hwa Ch’eng (Tenduc), who said he was neither Chinaman, Mongol, nor Mahomedan, and lived on ground a short distance to the north of the city, especially allotted to his ancestors by the Emperor, and where there now exist several families of the same origin.
 He then mentioned the connection of his family with that of the Emperor, but in what way I am not clear, and said that he ought to be, or had been, a prince.
 Other people coming in, he was interrupted and went away....
 He was not with me more than ten minutes, and the incident is a specimen of the difficulty in obtaining interesting information, except by mere chance....
 The idea that struck me was, that he was perhaps a descendant of King George of Tenduc; for I had your M. P. before me, and had been inquiring as much as I dared about subjects it suggested....
 At Kwei-hwa Ch’eng I was very closely spied, and my servant was frequently told to warn me against asking too many questions.” -->

-CHAPTER LX.
-Concerning the Kaan’s Palace of Chagannor.
+## CHAPTER 60.
+The Kaan’s Palace of Chagannor

-At the end of those three days you find a city called Chagan Nor [which is as much as to say White Pool], at which there is a great Palace of the Grand Kaan’s;{1} and he likes much to reside there on account of the Lakes and Rivers in the neighbourhood, which are the haunt of swans{2} and of a great variety of other birds.
-The adjoining plains too abound with cranes, partridges, pheasants, and other game birds, so that the Emperor takes all the more delight in staying there, in order to go a-hawking with his gerfalcons and other falcons, a sport of which he is very fond.{3}
+At the end of those 3 days you find a city called Chagan Nor which is as much as to say White Pool, at which there is a great Palace of the Grand Kaan’s.

+He likes much to reside there on account of the Lakes and Rivers in the neighbourhood, which are the haunt of swans{2} and of a great variety of other birds.
+The adjoining plains too abound with cranes, partridges, pheasants, and other game birds, so that the Emperor takes all the more delight in staying there, in order to go a-hawking with his gerfalcons and other falcons, a sport of which he is very fond.

-There are five different kinds of cranes found in those tracts, as I shall tell you.
-First, there is one which is very big, and all over as black as a crow; the second kind again is all white, and is the biggest of all; its wings are really beautiful, for they are adorned with round eyes like those of a peacock, but of a resplendent golden colour, whilst the head is red and black on a white ground.
-The third kind is the same as ours.
-The fourth is a small kind, having at the ears beautiful long pendent feathers of red and black.
-The fifth kind is grey all over and of great size, with a handsome head, red and black.{4}
+There are 5 different kinds of cranes found in those tracts.

+1. Very big, and all over as black as a crow.
+2. White, and is the biggest of all.

+Its wings are really beautiful, for they are adorned with round eyes like those of a peacock, but of a resplendent golden colour, whilst the head is red and black on a white ground.

+3. The same as ours.
+4. A small kind, having at the ears beautiful long pendent feathers of red and black.

+5. Grey all over and of great size, with a handsome head, red and black.{4}

 Near this city there is a valley in which the Emperor has had several little houses erected in which he keeps in mew a huge number of cators, which are what we call the Great Partridge.

 You would be astonished to see what a quantity there are, with men to take charge of them.
-So whenever the Kaan visits the place he is furnished with as many as he wants.{5}
+So whenever the Kaan visits the place he is furnished with as many as he wants.